Meet the Lab Members

 LLeweLLyn is a school-based therapist and Certified Trauma Professional (CTP) in Madisonville, TN.

-• LLeweLLyn Cooper is a Husband, Father, Teacher, Minister, School Based Therapist, and Certified Trauma Professional (CTP).
-He is working to advance his knowledge of policy and pedagogy for the purpose of liberating his people.
-Purpose drives him, Liberation centers him and the love of his wife, Christalyn, and his family and his people lifts him.
+LLeweLLyn Cooper is a Husband, Father, Teacher, Minister, School Based Therapist, and Certified Trauma Professional (CTP).
+He is working to advance his knowledge of policy and pedagogy.
+Purpose drives him and the love of his wife, Christalyn, and his family, and his people lifts him.
 He is a graduate of the University of Alabama- Birmingham (with Interdisciplinary Honors) and Walden University.
 He has also attended Erskine, Delta State and Liberty Universities as well as Wesley Theological Seminary.

 He is currently a Ph.D. candidate at Walden University.
 He is a two-time Golden Gloves state champion and was a member of the US Army All-Korea Area IV boxing team.
-What most excites him about this fellowship is the opportunity to help residents turn their trauma into triumph and their anger into advocacy.
-He fights racism with solidarity.
+What most excites him about this fellowship is the opportunity to help residents turn their trauma into triumph.

 He is a ‘22 Leadership Lab member.